teste11223/VoltageClampAPI/docker/README.md

 ## The docker container contains code to run a server:

-The artefacts `app` runs as WSGI supporting server (inside a docker container).
+The artefacts `app` runs as server inside a docker container.
-It listens for requests from the local machine.
+It listens to local requests (inside the container) using the WSG Interface (WSGI).
-The same docker container contains an NGINX server.
+An NGINX server runs inside the same container
-This listens on a port connected to the docker container's host, and passes requests on to the app (via WSGI).
+This listens for requests, and passes them on to the app (via WSGI).
+In the future, it might also do things like control access or serve static files.
+(For example, it might host a website that uses the artefact api to let users run simulations 🤯.

-## You can map the container port onto a host port:
+## You can map the container port onto a host port

-TODO
+This means that if you try to access that port on the host machine, you get redirected to the nginx server in the container.

+TODO: DESCRIBE HOW TO DO THAT HERE.

 ## You can pass external requests on to this port